-I. The following courses (12 credits): ANT 2610 Cultures of Sub-Saharan Africa (4cr) HIS 3340 African-American History (4cr)
+I. The following courses (12 credits):

-- PHI 2575 Critical Race Theory (4cr) - II.
+ANT 2610 Cultures of Sub-Saharan Africa (4cr) HIS 3340 Topics in African American History (4cr) PHI 2575 Critical Race Theory (4cr) II.
 Electives (12 credits): Students must complete at least 12 credits from the following list.
 Students must take at least one elective from the Social Science Division and one from the Fine Arts and Humanities Division.

-Fine Arts and Humanities Electives

-ART 2250 African-American Art and Thought (4cr) ENG 2700 African-American Writings (4cr) HIS 2340 The African American Experience to 1877 (4cr) MUS 2860 Jazz Appreciation (4cr) Selected Topics in Dance (THR) (4cr)

-Social Science Electives PAX 3100 Race and the Politics of Crime (4cr) REL 3210 Religion, Peace, and Social Justice: Seminar (4cr)

-Relevant study abroad, special topics, or other courses fulfill the elective credit hours as well, as approved by the program director.

-3.2.02 - Art

-Faculty: Eric Baden, Julie Levin Caro (Chair), James Darr, Leah Leitson, Lara Nguyen, Jessica White

-The mission of the Art Department is to affirm and nurture the creative spirit of each student and to promote the skilled production of artwork and the appreciation of art as a discipline that contributes to the cultures and histories of humanity.
+Fine Arts and Humanities Electives ART 2250 African American Art and Thought (4cr) ART 2260 Harlem Renaissance: Art & Politics in the Jazz Age ENG 2700 African American Literature (4cr) HIS 2340 The African American Experience to 1877 (4cr) MUS 2860 Jazz Appreciation (4cr) Selected Topics in Dance (THR) (4cr) Social Science Electives PAX 3100 Race and the Politics of Crime (4cr) REL 3210 Religion, Peace, and Social Justice: Seminar (4cr) Relevant study abroad, special topics, or other courses fulfill the elective credit hours as well, as approved by the program director.
+3.2.02 - Art Faculty: Eric Baden, Julie Levin Caro, James Darr, Leah Leitson, Lara Nguyen, Jessica White (Chair) 3.2.02.1 - Program Overview The mission of the Art Department is to affirm and nurture the creative spirit of each student and to promote the skilled production of artwork and the appreciation of art as a discipline that contributes to the cultures and histories of humanity.
 The goals of the Art Program are the following:

 - 1. To teach students to effectively utilize artistic processes and visual elements to express concepts and emotions. - 2.
 To aid individuals in the development of skill, sensitivity, and creativity in the use of art media. - 3.
 To help students develop critical thinking and the ability to analyze and evaluate visual images. - 4.
 To promote the appreciation of art as a discipline and examine its contributions to culture. - 5.
 To provide work and service opportunities for students to develop their artistic sensibilities and skills in support of the mission of the College.
 The Art Department provides a course of study in the visual arts that supports, integrates, and contributes to the mission of the college.
 Each student is encouraged to develop a unique vision and to come to a greater understanding and appreciation of the diverse responses and contributions of others.
 Students explore how and why they work creatively and develop an appreciation for art in a historical context.
 3.2.02.2 - Major in Art, B.A.